mobizt/Firebase-ESP32/src/README.md

 return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.
+Call [FirebaseData object].dataType or [FirebaseData object].dataTypeNum to determine what type of data successfully stores in the database.

-Call [FirebaseData object].jsonData will return the JSON string value of the payload returned from the server.

-Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.
+Call [FirebaseData object].to<FirebaseJson>() and [FirebaseData object].to<FirebaseJson *>() will return reference to object and pointer to FirebaseJson object from payload.

 ```C++
 bool setJSON(FirebaseData &fbdo, <string> path, FirebaseJson &json);